ucsd-progsys/mist/README.md

 rest = ...
 ```

-where `...` can be the Boehm-Beraraducci encoding of constructors and
+where `...` can be e.g. Boehm-Beraraducci (1985) encoding of constructors and
 projection operators, but since we're focused on testing the typechecker here,
-we generally set them equal to 0 as the witnesses to axioms don't matter as
+we generally set them equal to 0 as the witnesses to axioms don't matter so
 far as the typechecker is concerned.

-We can use axiomatized constructors and `Set` primitives to define a type of
+We can use axiomatized constructors to define a datatype `Lin`, the type of terms of
-terms in a linear DSL:
+a linear DSL.
+Here, we use `Set` primitives.

 ```{include=tests/pos/linearTypes.hs .haskell .numberLines startLine=4 endLine=4}
 var as x:Int -> (Lin >{v:Set >Int | v = setPlus emptySet x})